Fariawillyan/E2-games/README.md

 The idea of ​​the project is to create an online turn-based game and war reporting in the browser.

 ### Starting Tools:
+* Back-end:
-* Java for Back-end: We use Java to build the server logic, data manipulation and interaction with the database.
+  - We use Java to build the server logic, data manipulation and interaction with the database.
   - Springboot 3.2+
-  - rabbitmq3:-management
   - jdbc client

-* Database mysql:8.3

-* Angular for Front-end: Angular is the tool of choice for building an interactive and responsive user interface, providing a modern and efficient user experience.

-* Java Motor for Battle Report Engine: This engine will be especially highlighted for its ability to process battle events using the queuing process, ensuring a fluid and efficient workflow.
+* Motor : We use Java to create a Battle Report Engine: This engine will be especially highlighted for its ability to process battle events using the queuing process, ensuring a fluid and efficient workflow.

+* Message Broker:
+  - Rabbit:3-management to send battle between server and motor.

+* Database:
+   mysql:8.3

+* Front-end:
+  - We use Angular to building an interactive and responsive user interface, providing a modern and efficient user experience.

 ## How to Contribute: